 Once upon a time, while I was in the midst of discovering myself, what I believed, where my place was in this world, and what impacts I could make, I would get very frustrated to know that many people had already put me in a box based on what they believed.

 One of the main cell bars that create this “prison of belief” are labels.
 We have a need to label everything we come in contact with.
 This is part of how we begin to understand our world from birth.
-We come into this world and everything we experience a label is applied to by our family and friends.
+We come into this world and our friends and family apply a label to everything we experience.
 “I am your mommy”, “Let’s drive in the car”, “A cow says moo.”
 All of these labels seem not only harmless but imperative.
 We have to have labels to have language.
 We have to have labels to understand relationships between things.
 The problem is we become addicted to labels.
 Everything has to have a label and those labels have to have meaning or we get anxious.

 But sometimes our labels do cause harm.
 I recently was monitoring my young son’s debate on Facebook where he was defending the casting of a homosexual character in the new Star Wars movie.
 One very passionate person who opposed the idea defined the homosexual label as sexually deviant.
 He went further to define sexually deviant as a child molester.
 To him, all homosexuals were child molesters.
 This is a very harmful belief that distracts from the real dangers of molestation and can cost lives for many various reasons.